mosn/layotto/docs/en/development/developing-component.md

 ## 2、Development Components and Unit Tests
 ### 2.1.Create a new folder under Components/API directory to develop your components

-The folder name is the component name, referring to the redis component below
+The folder name can use the component name, referring to the redis component below

 ![img.png](../../img/development/component/img.png)